-- 1. A completed online application and application fee; - 2.
-An official transcript from each junior college, college, or university in which baccalaureate coursework was taken; - 3.
+- 1. A completed online application and application fee. - 2.
+Official transcripts from all undergraduate and graduate institutions attended. - 3.
 A written response to questions related to the applicant's reason for applying, professional goals and interest, work and/or volunteer experiences, and reflection on case-related materials. - 4.
-Recommendations: Three strong professional references who can attest to the applicant's ability in these areas: intellectual competence; potential for academic success; the ability to work with people around sensitive issues, including people from diverse backgrounds; possession of critical thinking and communication skills; a sense of values and ethics; and potential as a professional social worker.
-At least one of the recommenders must be an academic reference having been the instructor of the applicant in a classroom setting.
-Recommenders must submit these directly to the School of Social Work graduate program or may provide these confidentially to the applicant in a sealed envelope who then submits them with the application packet.
-The recommender should use the School of Social Work recommendation form provided on our website.
-If a letter is included, the letters must be written on institutional or business letterhead. - 5.
-Current resume; - 6.
-Financial Assistance Form
+Recommendations: Three strong professional reference letters or recommendation forms are required from each applicant.
+Two references must have direct knowledge of your academic work, at least one of which must have been an instructor of yours.
+Faculty who are members of the MSW Admissions Committee may not write letters of recommendation.
+Select persons who have knowledge of you in areas such as: intellectual competence; potential for success; the ability to work with people about sensitive issues, including people from diverse backgrounds; possession of critical thinking and communication skills; and a sense of values and ethics.
+Advanced Standing applicants will need a reference from the undergraduate program director, the director of field education, or the field instructor.